-Do you ever notice an increase in bugs when you’re out and about at night?
+Do you ever notice an increase in bugs at night?
 It’s no surprise that there are plenty of nocturnal insects – with plenty of larger predators roaming about during the day, it’s much safer for them to wait until most of their predators are sleeping.
 There are many species of nocturnal bugs located throughout the United States.
 Keep reading to learn more about the common types you may encounter and how to prevent them in your home.

 You probably don’t need an introduction to mosquitos.
 Surprisingly, this common insect is also rated #1 on the list of the most dangerous insects in the world due to diseases they spread.
 They typically live in warmer climates and come out to feed on human blood once it starts to get dark.

-Crickets can be found almost everywhere, but are most common in the Eastern part of the U.S. Since they reproduce quickly, cricket extermination is often necessary for infestations.
+Crickets can be found almost everywhere, but are most common in the Eastern part of the U.S. Since they reproduce quickly, cricket treatment is often necessary for infestations.

-These small nocturnal insects can live in your bed for months without you noticing!
+These small nocturnal insects can live in your bed for months without you noticing.
 They live under the mattress, box spring, or other hidden areas in or around your bed.
-Many people will mistake bed bug bites for mosquito bites because they are hard to tell apart.
+Many people will mistake bed bug bites for mosquito bites.
 However, there are noticeable differences between the two – for one, bed bug bites typically occur in clusters, while mosquito bites are sporadic.
 Bed bugs are difficult and time-consuming to get rid of.

 There are thousands of moth species, most of which are nocturnal.
-They’re often known as butterflies of the night!
 They emerge after dark to pollinate flowers (and fly into porch light bulbs).
 Scientists guess that moths and other night insects are attracted to light because they used the moon to navigate before electricity was invented.

-Look into hiring professional centipede extermination to get rid of centipede problems (and other bug issues) you may have.
+Look into hiring professional centipede treatment to get rid of centipede problems (and other bug issues) you may have.

 One significant way to avoid insects coming inside is to seal up any cracks, holes, and other potential entry points.
 Make sure to check everywhere in your home, including basements and attics.
 In addition, get rid of any damp areas in the home (try using a dehumidifier).
 Keeping the house clean is also a great way to avoid bug infestations.